 The University of Texas at Austin, USA

-Fredrik Ronquist is a Professor of Entomology at the Swedish Museum of Natural History in Stockholm.
+Dr. Fredrik Ronquist is a Professor of Entomology at the Swedish Museum of Natural History in Stockholm.
 He worked on the morphology, systematics and evolution of gall wasps and their parasitic relatives for his PhD at Uppsala University and became interested in computational phylogenetics when trying to address problems in the evolution of gall wasps and in the evolution of insect-host plant associations more generally.
-With John Huelsenbeck, Ronquist developed MrBayes, a popular software package for Bayesian phylogenetic analysis.
-Subsequent work in this direction has focused on more generic tools for Bayesian inference, most recently using universal probabilistic programming.
-In his insect research, Ronquist has studied evolution and diversity from several different perspectives.
-The evolution of insect–host plant associations has been a central theme, as well as the study of the systematics and diversity of poorly known groups of Hymenoptera and Diptera.
+With Dr. John Huelsenbeck, Dr. Ronquist developed MrBayes, a popular software package for Bayesian phylogenetic analysis.
+In his insect research, the evolution of insect–host plant associations has been a central theme, as well as the study of the systematics and diversity of poorly known groups of Hymenoptera and Diptera.
 Recently, his empirical research has focused on comparative analyses of insect faunas using “deep metabarcoding” in the Insect Biome Atlas project.
-Ronquist is a member of the Royal Swedish Academy of Sciences and the Scientific Council of the Swedish Research Council.
-He is also chairing the Station Linné Foundation, a non-profit running a field station on Öland focused on insect diversity research.
+Dr. Ronquist is a member of the Royal Swedish Academy of Sciences and the Scientific Council of the Swedish Research Council.

 Website: https://ronquistlab.github.io